What ISO #6346 stands for?

 i) Timber treatment information

-Both, the ID (CIN) number and valid CSC plate are necessary in order to use cargo shipping container for the transport of goods over sea (ships) and land (trucks, rail) without any restrictions.
+Both, the ID (CIN) number and valid CSC plate are necessary in order to use cargo shipping containers for the transport of goods oversea (ships) and land (trucks, rail) without any restrictions.
+We hope that you learned what are International Shipping Container Standards and to find out more about legal issues click here!